 With 2020 upon us, we are mostly staying in to help to stop the spread of COVID-19, I figured it was a good time to reflect back on the essential films the new millennium has brought us.
 I went back into my archives and figured I would do a re-running of the best of 2000s list, back in a time when I was in the last years of high school where I was promoting these films to my fellow classmates.
 This week I will run down the top 10 films of yeah starting with the year 2000.
 It is possible that my rankings are off, and I also still stick with the guidelines of when the films received an actual release date.
 Don’t be alarmed if you fail to see such titles as “Memento” or “In the Mood for Love,” I consider those films to be 2001 releases because they weren’t released theatrically until that year.
-That is why Christopher Nolan received a Best Original Screenplay nomination for “Memento” at the 2002 Academy Awards, which celebrated the best US films released in 2001.
+That is why Christopher Nolan received a Best Original Screenplay nomination for “Memento” at the 2002 Academy Awards, which celebrated the best US released films in 2001.

 Reflecting back at the year 2000, the beginning of the 21st century, it was a time of post-millennium anxiety.
 Y2K was just a big scare, it was another heated election year, yet film was starting to become more bold in the dawn of the new era.
 After years of the Academy awards awarding safe and accessible films with “Forrest Gump” (over “Pulp Fiction”), “Braveheart” winning, there was a shift where we saw films with more fearless independent spirit sensibilities receiving bigger budgets and bigger names.
 It was a year where Lars von Trier won the Palme d’Or for his unconventional and bold musical “Dancer in the Dark”, it was also a year where the Academy went back to playing it safe by awarding “Gladiator” (over “Crouching Tiger, Hidden Dragon or “Traffic.”)
 It was a year that to this date holds up its reputation of launching a new era for greater cinema.
 Below, is my ten best films of 2000 with five runners-up and a list of honorable mentions.